dbos-inc/dbos-docs/docs/api-reference/decorators.md

 Work to add decorators to the TypeScript language and standards is currently ongoing, leaving things in a state of flux.

 Whereas the most useful version of decorators implemented in the TypeScript compiler is "experimental" or "Stage 2" decorators, the language specifications have not caught up.
-"Stage 3" decorators, which are specified and implemented, are missing two key features used in Operon:
+"Stage 3" decorators, which are specified and implemented, are missing two key features used in DBOS:
 - Parameter decorators
 - Metadata about function argument types

-It is expected that Operon will be moved from "experimental"/"Stage 2" decorators to a standards-based implementation once the standards have caught up.
+It is expected that DBOS will move from "experimental"/"Stage 2" decorators to a standards-based implementation once the standards have caught up.
 It is hoped that user code would not be affected in this transition.

 ### Typescript Compiler Flags

-In order to use the "Stage 2" experimental decorators implemented by Operon, the following configuration needs to be given to the TypeScript compiler (usually via the file `tsconfig.json`):
+In order to use the "Stage 2" experimental decorators implemented by DBOS, the following configuration needs to be given to the TypeScript compiler (usually via the file `tsconfig.json`):

 ```json
 {